chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Hello-Hackers.md

 ## Solution:

 Here the flag is already in our command history (immediate previous command).
+After the terminal comes up, the user needs to press the `up arrow` to capture it.

 #### Commands run: